City of London

 Other large cemeteries

 - The Brookwood Cemetery was opened in November 1854, and was the largest in the world.
 It was originally called the London Necropolis or Woking Cemetery.
 Although it lies outside the London area, it was the place of burial for thousands of Londoners.
 The cemetery is still privately owned and trades as Brookwood Cemetery Limited.
-The records are kept at the cemetery and there is a charge for them to be searched, but microfilm copies are held at the Hyde Park Family History Centre and the Surrey History Centre, where the Friends of Surrey Cemeteries have been indexing them.
+The records are kept at the cemetery and there is a charge for them to be searched, but microfilm copies are available via the Family History Library and the Surrey History Centre, where the Friends of Surrey Cemeteries have been indexing them.
 In addition The Brookwood Cemetery Society is a voluntary organisation devoted to the cemetery.

 - Hammersmith New Cemetery, Mortlake on London Borough of Hammersmith and Fulham website under "archives" - they details of burial registers

-- City of London and Tower Hamlets Cemetery (LMA leaflet PDF)
+- City of London and Tower Hamlets Cemetery (LMA catalogue entry).

 - City of London Cemetery & Crematorium opened 1856.
-The City of London is placing high quality images of the burial registers online (as of September 2008, this covered 1856-1865).
+The City of London is placing high quality images of the burial registers online (as of July 2021, this covered 24 Jun 1856 to 19 Oct 1998).

 - Lambeth burials and cremations records